CPRE Hedgerow Heroes project

 Get hands-on hedgelaying practice (Midland/Border cross style - clear out deadwood, select and laying pleachers, trimming, staking and binding)

-Our workshops are offered free of charge.
+Our workshops are offered free of charge and places are strictly limited.